paulwfholder/SME-Security_Labs/Labs/edr-incident-detection.md

 ---

 This lab will provide practical knowledge of how EDR systems operate, how Sysmon can be leveraged as a lightweight EDR tool, and how to identify and analyze suspicious activities.
-Let me know when you’re ready for the next lab!